New Life Church

 we would remained faithful.
 We also lost our food donations from the church but some of the members felt bad about what was being done and would come to our apartment with food when they could.
 The neighbors, I believe weren't even Christians for the most part but had become

-our friends, began to help provide for us even though we didn't tell them our situation that I can remember.
+our friends, and helped provide for us even though we didn't tell them our situation that I can remember.
 We found it sad that the non-Christians were the ones treating us as the Christians should have.

 One thing that we believed was a problem with the church was that the pastor had full control of everything and was not accountable to anyone in the church.
 We don't know if the church had a board of directors or not, but we had no other recourse if we wanted to go to someone besides the pastor for anything.
 Some time after we left we learned that the pastor and his wife divorced and he left the church.
 I never found out if he

 Another problem was that the church members were never trained in greeting new people and showing interest in visitors so the people we got

 We never understood why the support was withdrawn from us, and we never got another check from the church that I remember, because I decided that I would return to Bible college and finish the last three semesters.
 Praise the Lord!
 Bev and I both finished Bible college with honors and then we were ready to go to another ministry to serve the Lord.
 That ministry was the Indianapolis Teen Challenge Center.